osmosis-labs/osmosis/x/concentrated-liquidity/README.md

 $$exponentAtPriceOne=-log_{10}(\frac{2443345}{2616822429})=-3.0297894598783$$

-We can therefore conclude we can use a spot price of -3 for this base/quote pair and desired price granularity.
+We can therefore conclude that we can use an exponent at price one of -3 for this base/quote pair and desired price granularity.

 # Scope of Concentrated Liquidity